 Lake Victoria is the largest lake in Africa, the largest tropical lake in the world, the second largest freshwater lake in the world, and the third largest lake in the world.
 It was originally referred to as Lake Nyanza until 1858 when British explorer John Hanning Speke discovered the lake and renamed it in honor of Queen Victoria.
 Speke holds the distinction of being the first European to ever reach Lake Victoria as well as being the first person to identify the lake as one of the main sources of the Nile River.

-The lake is primarily located in Uganda and Tanzania, although a small portion also resides in Kenya.
+The lake is primarily located in Uganda and Tanzania, although small portions also reside in Kenya, Burundi, and Rwanda.
 There are over 3,000 islands as well as numerous archipelagos and reefs within Lake Victoria.
 Of the total water volume, approximately 80% comes from direct rainfall and 20% comes from relatively small rivers that flow into the lake.

 4. Lake Huron